identio/identio-hugo/content/docs/identio-server/reference/index.md

 The following options can be set:

 * `name`: Display name of the authentication method.
-* `authLevel`: A reference to a authentication level declared in a previous section.
+* `authLevel`: The name of an authentication level declared in a previous section.
 It must start with a `*` character (denoting a reference in YAML)
 * `clientCertTrust`: The path to the client Certificate Autority that will be used to validate the end-user certificate.